untillpro/untill-driver-api2/docs/eft.md

 # EFT Interface - IEft

-## Operations
+## Card Payment Operations
-[IEft interface](../src/main/java/com/untill/driver/interfaces/eft/IEft.java) allows handling card payment operations. `operation` method gets a request object.
+[IEft interface](../src/main/java/com/untill/driver/interfaces/eft/IEft.java) allows handling card payment operations - actions with unTill(r) payment modes having kind "Card".
+For such payment modes you should choose your driver as an EFT interface in Backoffice, then your driver starts receiving commands from POS.

+`IEft.operation` method gets a request object.
 This object, depending on the POS action, is an instance of class:

 - Transaction requests:
   - EftPaymentRequest